ygahounzo/h-NUMO/docs/source/bc_time_method.rst

 Boundary Conditions
 ---------------------

-NUMA reads in boundary conditions via the file numa3d.in through the variables x_boundary, y_boundary, and z_boundary.
-NUMA allows for the following types of boundary conditions:
+h-NUMO reads in boundary conditions via the file numo3d.in through the variables x_boundary, y_boundary, and z_boundary. h-NUMO allows for the following types of boundary conditions:

 * 0 = do nothing boundary conditions